YuvrajTak777/Registration-Form/README.md

 # Registration-Form
 In the following project i have created a web page having a clean registration or login form.
-When I will be working on Complex websites that require login or registration pages i can directly import that from here.
+The form is fully opertaional and the details are stored in the database of MongoDB Compass.
-# In The Following Link I Have Also Should The MongoDB
+# In the following Link I have Should The connection With Compass :